masterReact/tronpower/README.md

 ## What is next for TRON POWER

-- Mobile Application (REACT NATIVE)
+- Mobile Application (REACT NATIVE).
--
+- Custom Token : Each Prosumer / Producer will be able to create his/her marketplace with his/her own custom token and not just TRON.
+- Mainnet : Deploying and verifing contract on Mainnet.
+- Smart Meter System (SMS) : Building of smart meter and marketing with real estate companies.

 ## 💻 Tools and Technologies.